-St. Paul’s United Church, Lake St. Peter
+St Paul’s United Church, Lake St Peter, ON

 At present, we have 29 members (23 active) and 6 active adherents.
 Our average attendance during the winter is 18-25.
 During the summer, up to 35 people attend our Sunday Services.